ananyaajay/PRODIGY_GA_04/README.md

 # PRODIGY_GA_04
-Image -to - Image Translation with cGAN
+# Image -to - Image Translation with cGAN

+Implementation of an image - to - image translation model using a conditional generative adversarial network (cGAN) called pix2pix.